jpjonte/NESd/README.md

 A NES Emulator written in Dart and Flutter.
 Supports macOS, Windows, Android and Linux (tested on Steam Deck).
+Coming to the Google Play Store and the web in 2025.
-If you sponsor an iOS device and the Apple developer account fee, I'll add iOS support ;)
+If you sponsor an iOS device and the Apple developer account fee, I'll publish it to the App Store ;)

+## Installation

+### macOS, Windows, Linux (deb / rpm), Android

+Download NESd from the [latest release](https://github.com/jpjonte/NESd/releases/latest).

 ## Features

 - Runs on macOS, Linux, Windows, and Android
 - Cycle accurate CPU emulation
 - PPU and APU emulation
+- Support for NTSC and PAL games
 - SRAM saves
 - Save states
 - Customizable controls with multiple bindings per action